flyteorg/flyte/rsts/administrator/install/production.rst

     flyte-cli -h {{ your-flyte-admin-host.com }} register-project --identifier myuniqueworkflow --name FriendlyWorkflowName

-A cron which runs at the cadence specified in flyteadmin config will ensure that all the kubernetes resources necessary for the new project are created and new workflow can successfully be registered and executed under the new project.
+A cron which runs at the cadence specified in flyteadmin config will ensure that all the kubernetes resources necessary for the new project are created and new workflows can successfully be registered and executed under the new project.